xdanielsb/pet-factory/README.md

 ### Abstract

-In this project 50 million of animals are created in such a way that it is ineficient load them in memory, the size of the file is 1.9G you can change the default value of 50 million
+In this project 100 million of registers belongs to animals are created in such a way that it is inefficient load them in memory, This project propose a system to create, update, delete read registers in disk  without load the registers in memory.
+Besides the architecture is client-server so many clients can connect and update registers it's important remark that the system makes control of critical sections using different techniques mention below.
-"Time depends on the machine".

 ---